heysagnik/screenREC/README.md

    [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fheysagnik%2FscreenREC)
    [![Deploy with Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/heysagnik/screenREC)

+## Usage guide :
+1. Choose your video format (WebM or mp4)
+2. Enter your file name
+3. Click "I'm ready to record!"
+4. Allow your browser to screen record, if this hasn't been allowed before
+5. Select the window you'd like to record through the popup.
+6. Click the green button to pause/resume recording, and the red button to stop.
+7. You can play your video in the browser, or click "Download now" to download.

+You can view a video example [here](https://imgur.com/a/CSs0Jl2).

 ## 🙏 If you find this useful :
 [![Twitter URL](https://img.shields.io/twitter/url/https/twitter.com/heysagnik.svg?style=social&label=Follow%20%40heysagnik)](https://twitter.com/heysagnik)<b>  &  </b><a href = "https://www.buymeacoffee.com/devgossips"><img src ="https://cdn.buymeacoffee.com/buttons/default-red.png" width="110px" height="30px" style="border-radius:10px;"/></a>